kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## A rolling stone gathers no moss. - Publilius Syrus
+    ## Things that were hard to bear are sweet to remember. - Seneca the Younger